 You can grow edamame in a pot that is at least 12 inches deep and wide.
 You can grow edamame in the pot because it grows 1 to 3 feet tall.
 Provide it good potting soil, moisture, nutrients, and 8 hours of direct sunlight so it grows well.

 I’ve written all the details you need to know how to grow some edamame in a pot in your own garden.
 So keep reading.

-When is the best time to plant edamame?
+1. Pick the best time to grow edamame

 Edamame is a warm-season plant so the best time to start growing it is in spring when the temperature is at least 65 degrees Fahrenheit.
 If it’s too cold, the seeds won’t germinate, or the growth will be prolonged.

 I would suggest to wait a couple of weeks after the last frost date in your area and only then plant the seeds in the pot.